ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 `Digest` SHOULD always be used over a connection which provides integrity at transport layer that protects HTTP headers.

-A `Digest` header using NOT RECOMMENDED {digest-algorithms} MUST NOT be used in signatures.
+A `Digest` header using NOT RECOMMENDED {digest-algorithms} SHOULD NOT be used in signatures.

 ## Message Truncation